bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:51 AM CT, December 14</p>
+<p class="updated_time"> Latest data: 10:05 AM CT, December 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 1°
+- 2°
-- Clear
+- Mostly Clear
-- 80% humidity
+- 72% humidity
-- 10 mph wind
+- 11 mph wind
-- 11% cloud cover
+- 25% cloud cover
 - 34 AQI 🟩
-- About 8.3 inches of snow on the ground
+- About 7.9 inches of snow on the ground
-- 0.12 inches of rain and 1.79 inches of snow in the past 24 hours
+- 0.1 inches of rain and 1.35 inches of snow in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>